dh1tw/pyhamtools/README.md

 pyhamtools
 ==========

-A Library with Amateur Radio specific Functions and Methods
+A Library with Amateur Radio specific Functions and Classes.

+The library is currently in Alpha state.
+Please do not use this library for operational code.